antonioastorino/UWS/README.md

 - Enable 2 processors at least
 - Disable the audio support
-- An HTTP rule with host port 8080 and guest port 80
+- An HTTP rule with:	host port = 8080; guest port = 80
-- An SSH rule with host port 2221 and guest port 22
+- An SSH rule with:		host port = 2221; guest port = 22
+- A MySQL rule with:	host port = 9306; guest port = 3306
 - A shared folder pointing to the website folder under development on the local machine - namely this directory
 	- Unselect Read-only
 	- Unselect Auto-mount